 Black soldiers in WWII the Battle of Bamber Bridge

 You can .read a great deal in history books about the arrival of American troops in Great Britain during World War II.
 A good number of them focus on the social impact this influx had on the local population.
-Yet sadly there is little on the more specific question of the treatment of black soldiers in Britain.
-This is an altogether more complex issue and one American historians seem loath to examine in any detail.
-As it is a tale of tolerance and mutual respect, now more than ever it deserves a wider audience.
+Sadly there is little on the more specific question of how the British treated black soldiers in WWII.
+This is an altogether more complex issue, and one American historians seem reluctant to examine in any detail.
+As it is a tale of tolerance and mutual respect, now more than ever, it deserves a broader audience.

 American GIs first arrived in Britain in early 1942.
 It was a profound culture shock for both nationalities.
 Initially, there was a universal delight at the influx of such a powerful ally.
 However, this quickly turned into a sullen resentment.
 Before long friction between soldiers and the civilian population began to surface.

 The British had been at war for over two years and were well used to going without and making due.
 When the Americans arrived, their stomachs were full (and so were their pockets).
 The standard joke of the time that American GIs were “overpaid, oversexed and over here” hid within it as much irritation as it did humour.
 British males, in particular, began to treat GIs with antipathy or outright hostility.
 Many considered the “Yanks “ had entered the war “late again” and were jealous of their attraction to a war-weary female population.